Bhai Mani Singh: Leadership at Harmandir Sahib

 Bhai Mani Singh who was under the presence of Guru Gobind Singh in 1690s had taken over the Harmandir Sahib at Amritsar in mid-1699 from Minas.
 After initiating the people of Majha to the Khalsa Panth Bhai Mani Singh came back to Anandpur Sahib.
 Bhai Mani Singh actively taught the reading of Gurbani and its philosophy to the Sikhs.

 According to some Hukamnamas, Bhai Mani Singh was heading the shrine in 1716.
-He spent the period of worst persecution in post 1716 at the village of Baganwala in Jhang district.
+He spent the period of worst persecution in post 1716 at the village of Baganwala (Nanaksar Bhaga) in Jhang district.
+In 1718, he held discourse on the life story of the sixth Guru to the congregation at Baganwala.
+This account became known as Gurbilas Patshahi 6 (the oldest complete written record of the Guru's life).

 In 1720, Mata Sunder Kaur learned of the trouble that was brewing between the Tat Khalsa (A sect of Khalsa who were strict followers of Guru Gobind Singh) and Bandai Khalsa (a sect of Khalsa who regarded Banda Singh Bahadur as the Guru) military factions of the Sikhs.
 She appointed Bhai Mani Singh as the Granthi of Harmandir Sahib and sent him to Amritsar with Mama Kirpal Singh (Chand), the maternal uncle of Guru Gobind Singh Ji.
 On his arrival at Amritsar in 1721.
 Bhai Mani Singh restored peace among the Khalsa, by casting lots and the Tat Khalsa was declared to have won, and put the affairs of Harmandir Sahib in order.